 Most people think of fireworks when they think of the 4th of July.
 And fortunately, enjoying this star-lit nighttime activity will not likely put you at risk for sun damage.
 However, some of the other popular summer holiday activities like camping, grilling out, and swimming can be more dangerous.
-At U.S. Dermatology Partners affiliate office Trinity Dermatology Carrollton, Dr. Lisa Pruett and her team want patients to have fun and protect their skin while celebrating Independence Day in the great outdoors.
+At U.S. Dermatology Partners Carrollton, formerly Trinity Dermatology Carrollton, Dr. Lisa Pruett and her team want patients to have fun and protect their skin while celebrating Independence Day in the great outdoors.
 Keep reading as we break down the top skin care and sun safety tips for summer.

 Top Tips for Sun Safety this Summer